Imraan-Hendricks/gulp-example/README.md

 ### `npm run compileSass`

-Compiles sass files located in the sass directory to css, which then gets minified and sent to build folder.
+Compiles sass files located in the sass directory to css.
+Then adds vendor prefixes based on browserslist in package.json, which finally gets minified and sent to build folder.

 ### `npm run imageMin`